EyalFisher-zz/BiSect/README.md

 ## Supervised Mode: Using a Reference

 Using the supervised mode is pretty straight forward.
 First, we need two matrices: one with the number of methylated reads, and one with the number of total reads, for each sample and each site.
-This example was subsampled from array data provided in Hahnum El al. (CITE).
+This example was subsampled from array data provided in Hahnum el al. (2013).

 The rows are samples and the columns are CpG sites:
 ```{r}